-If within a period of five years from the date of the planting of any tree, hedge or shrub that replacement tree, hedge or shrub, or any replacement, is removed, uprooted or destroyed or dies, or becomes, in the opinion of the Local Planning Authority, seriously damaged or defective, another tree, hedge or shrub of the same species and size as that originally planted shall be planted in the same location no later than the first available planting season, unless the Local Planning Authority agrees in writing that a different species, size and / or location may be substituted.
+If within a period of five years from the date of the planting of any tree, hedge or shrub that replacement tree, hedge or shrub, or any replacement, is removed, uprooted or destroyed or dies, or becomes, in the opinion of the Local Planning Authority or TfL where appropriate, seriously damaged or defective, another tree, hedge or shrub of the same species and size as that originally planted shall be planted in the same location no later than the first available planting season, unless the Local Planning Authority or TfL where appropriate agrees in writing that a different species, size and / or location may be substituted.
 Planting shall comply to BS: 4428 Code of practice for general landscaping operations, BS: 5837 (2012) Trees in relation to demolition, design and construction and BS 7370-4:1993 Grounds maintenance Recommendations for maintenance of soft landscape (other than amenity turf).